mukund1403/tp/docs/team/monkescripts.md

 * **Contributions to UG**
     * Added documentation relating to the help menu
-    * Added documentation relating to the slotmachine, Luck class
+    * Added documentation relating to the slot machine, Luck class

 * **Contributions to DG**
     * Added implementation for Luck